Chadwell Heath residents ‘fighting back’ in ongoing bus stop row

 Dozens of residents are “fighting back” after a bus stop was installed in front of their homes with little warning.

 In the latest chapter in an ongoing row between two groups of residents, those living in West View Cottages, Chadwell Heath Lane, Chadwell Heath, have launched a petition demanding its removal.

 The bus stop was first removed from outside West View Cottages in 2011 because of safety concerns, leaving residents of two retirement complexes in Rosewood Court and Cunningham Close with a long walk to the nearest southbound stop.

 After the issue was raised with Redbridge Council, a pilot stop was installed outside Cunningham Close in October, but withdrawn after complaints.

 In May, the council agreed to reinstate the bus stop at its original location after a lengthy campaign by the pensioners.

 But West View Cottages residents say noise, litter and antisocial behaviour has blighted them since its installation.

-Ben Greenslade, 25, who has lived at West View Cottages all his life, said: “We were totally unaware the bus stop was going to be reinstalled.
+A resident who has lived at West View Cottages all his life, said: “We were totally unaware the bus stop was going to be reinstalled.
 We got a letter two weeks before its installation.